 - I prefer that tables are named as the singular of the record contained in them, for example: Employee, City, Product.
-This is different in analytics databases such as SSAS Tabular.
+This is also different in analytics databases such as SSAS Tabular.

 - Tables used for data transformation which receive imported, raw data (untransformed) should mirror the data source’s column names, even if this breaks naming convention standards.
 If the source file has a column called “TRANS_DATE” then the import table should have that same named column.
-Change the name during the transformation.
+Change the name during its transformation.